infinitebhat/infinitebhat/README.md

-- 👋 Hi, I’m Gawtam Bhat, some of my friends call me GB.
+- 👋 Hi, I’m Gawtam S. Bhat, some of my friends call me GB.
 You all are too welcome to call me that.
 - 👀 I’m interested in Machine Learning and AI applications in Marketing.
 - 🌱 I’m currently learning lots of things in my Ph.D program at University of Connecticut.
 - 💞️ I’m looking to collaborate on interesting projects.